 Students from all schools and colleges in the UK are eligible to apply.
 However, we are particularly keen to encourage students with no family history of Higher Education, or who have not had the opportunity to participate in an enrichment activity of this nature before, to apply.

 Each year we also award a small number of places to students from independent schools.
 If you are from an independent school and you application is successful, you will need to source your own project.
-This should be within the region where you live, as otherwise we are not able to cover travel costs.
+This should be within the region where your school is located.
 You should not start to search for a project until your application has been confirmed as successful.

 STEM stands for Science, Technology, Engineering and Mathematics.
 We offer placements in all these areas.